bmribler/hdf5_plugins/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 H5Pset_core_write_tracking
 The following performance optimization has been implemented in the Parallel HDF5 library:

-The algoritm for writing chunk fill values for new datasets has been optimized to write out all chunk fill values collectively in a single MPI-IO call.
+The algorithm for writing chunk fill values for new datasets has been optimized to write out all chunk fill values collectively in a single MPI-IO call.
 This was previously done independently by rank 0 (zero) one block at a time.
 This optimization should produce a significant performance improvement when creating chunked datasets in parallel, most notably when chunk dimensions are relatively small.
 This optimization will be evident in use of the following function:

 H5Dcreate
 In the high-level library C Interface